Visit Galapagos Islands with Kids

 When you choose a land-based program in the Galapagos, LANDED can often arrange a hand-picked, private guide for your family.
 Our guides are great with kids, and many are parents or grandparents.

-Some Galapagos hotels and lodge have fixed programs, especially during the December holiday season.
+Some Galapagos hotels and lodges have fixed programs, especially during the December holiday season.

 Some hotels and lodges in the Galapagos have a minimum age for guests.
 This is rare, but it’s usually related to the size of the hotel, the touring plan, and characteristics of the hotel’s construction.
 Often, LANDED can obtain exceptions to these policies.